oobabooga/text-generation-webui/README.md

   --api-enable-ipv6                              Enable IPv6 for the API
   --api-disable-ipv4                             Disable IPv4 for the API
   --nowebui                                      Do not launch the Gradio UI.
 Useful for launching the API in standalone mode.

-Multimodal:
-  --multimodal-pipeline MULTIMODAL_PIPELINE      The multimodal pipeline to use.
-Examples: llava-7b, llava-13b.
 ```

 </details>